-While the Storefront API is the powerful source behind a store’s front end, a lot of work is involved in setting up a functional storefront that enables developers to start designing and building a unique buying experience for customers.
-So what might a “batteries included” web storefront solution look like?
-With Hydrogen, we can find out.
+While the Storefront API is the powerful source behind a website’s front end, a lot of work is involved in setting up a functional storefront that enables developers to start designing and building a unique buying experience for shoppers.

 N0.4: Dawn -

 Dawn is Shopify’s first open-source reference theme, which has been built with performance in mind.